ibm-cloud-docs/hp-virtual-servers/migrating.md

 ## The classic instance provisioned by using your own image that requires data migration and support data export or import feature
 {: #byoi_dataex}

-You provisioned a classic instance by using your own image and registartion file, and you can access to the classic instance in a secure manner such as `ssh`.
+You provisioned a classic instance by using your own image and registration file, and you can access to the classic instance in a secure manner such as `ssh`.
 Meanwhile, you can update your workloads to support data export and import features when the instance is running.

 The export and import features must be supported via REST APIs on the classic or VPC instance, therefore, the source code of your container image must be updated and built to support such features.
 If a secret is required during the build time, the secret must be recognized by such APIs.
 {: note}